nishi1612/Sequence-Alignment-Problem/README.md

 2. D&C + DP  based memory optimized algorithm implementation
 3. Take input from the sample test-cases files and cat to output.txt
 4. Wrote shell script as a wrapper that internally complies and runs the python files
+5. Created extra inputs and stored time and memory result in txt for the plotting
 ## Todo
-1. Implement memory and time analysis matrix
-2. Summary
+1. Summary